The pipeline

 Catches the rejection before the city does.

-A second agent runs the draft against a 40-point checklist built from real DFW rejection patterns.
-It returns a pre-flight report with every flagged risk, the rule that triggered it, and a suggested fix.
+Qira is the last AI gate before the human review queue.
+She runs the draft against a 40-point checklist built from real DFW rejection patterns and returns a pre-flight score with every flagged risk, the rule that triggered it, and a suggested fix.

-• If anything is red, the drafting agent revises and re-runs pre-flight automatically.
+• If anything is red, Filo revises and Qira re-runs pre-flight automatically.

 • If anything is yellow, you decide before submission.